rails/rails/guides/source/security.md

 ![](images/csrf.png)

 In the [session chapter](#sessions) you have learned that most Rails applications use cookie-based sessions.
 Either they store the session id in the cookie and have a server-side session hash, or the entire session hash is on the client-side.
 In either case the browser will automatically send along the cookie on every request to a domain, if it can find a cookie for that domain.
-The controversial point is, that it will also send the cookie, if the request comes from a site of a different domain.
+The controversial point is that if the request comes from a site of a different domain, it will also send the cookie.
 Let's start with an example:

 * Bob browses a message board and views a post from a hacker where there is a crafted HTML image element.
 The element references a command in Bob's project management application, rather than an image file: `<img src="http://www.webapp.com/project/1/destroy">`
 * Bob's session at `www.webapp.com` is still alive, because he didn't log out a few minutes ago.